 Most people are overjoyed to have a couple thousand square feet to call their own, but the world's ultra-wealthy are living in far more space than that.
 From ultramodern mansions to historically significant properties, there are a handful of truly huge houses scattered around the world, each with their own perks and amenities.
-Here are six of the world's biggest houses, going from "smallest" to largest.
-Our list doesn't include places like the Palace of Versailles, which is no longer a home, but rather a museum.
+Here are six of the biggest houses in the world starting with the "smallest."
+Our list excludes places like the Palace of Versailles, which is no longer a home, but instead a museum.

-Located in the elite Los Angeles suburb of Bel Air, The One was purchased in March 2022 at auction by Fashion Nova owner Richard Saghian for $141 million.
+Located in the elite Los Angeles suburb of Bel Air, Fashion Nova owner Richard Saghian purchased The One in March 2022 at auction for $141 million.
 Originally, the estate was listed for a whopping $295 million, but no one offered anywhere near that sum for the 21-bedroom, 49-bathroom stunner.
 Before that, the property was developed over a 10-year period by a former film producer named Nile Niami.
 However, when lenders decided to foreclose, his firm had to file for bankruptcy, and the huge mansion achieved dubious status as the highest auction price ever for a home in the U.S. In addition to five swimming pools and a 30-car garage, The One boasts 74,000 square feet (6,875 square meters) of luxe space and all the modern amenities a fashion magnate could ask for, including a nightclub, a 10,000-bottle wine cellar and a 5,000 square-foot (464 square-meter) master bedroom.
 It is considered the largest modern house in America.

 5. Villa Leopolda

-The property is managed by a staff of 600 and although it's "only" 27 stories, their oversized stature actually makes it as tall as the average 60-story building.
-Six floors alone are dedicated to housing up to 168 cars, plus there's also a movie theater, beauty salon, ice cream parlor, nine high-speed elevators and much more.
-Since Mumbai is known for its high temperatures, Ambani even had a "snow room" put in.
-In that room, artificial snowflakes shoot out from the walls.
-The whole thing cost somewhere in the neighborhood of $1-2 billion to construct.
+The property is managed by a staff of 600 and although it's only 27 stories, their oversized stature actually makes it as tall as the average 60-story building.
+Six floors are dedicated to housing up to 168 cars, plus there's a movie theater, beauty salon, ice cream parlor and nine high-speed elevators.
+Since Mumbai is known for its high temperatures, the property even has a room where artificial snowflakes shoot from the walls.
+This personal skyscraper cost somewhere between $1 and 2 billion to construct.

 2. Buckingham Palace